Sustainability and Silk Care

 Cleaning your Hai items

 We appreciate that the frequency to which you wash your Hai clothing is going to be greater than that of our bags, however we are strong believers that you probably don’t need to wash your silk clothing as frequently as you think.
-For small marks spot cleaning lightly with a sponge or brush is a better option then fully submerging your item in water.
-Additionally, silk is a naturally moisture-wicking and anti-bacterial fabric, and therefore, doesn’t absorb sweat in the way other fabrics do.
+Silk is a naturally moisture-wicking and anti-bacterial fabric, and therefore, doesn’t absorb sweat in the way other fabrics do.
 Simply hanging your items for a day in a space with free-flowing air can go a long way in making them feel fresher for the next use.

 Never wring out